oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 - the name of a stream property to include that stream property,
-- a star (`*`) to expand all navigation properties of the identified structured instance, optionally followed by `/$ref` to expand only entity references, or
+- a star (`*`) to expand all navigation properties of the identified instances of a structured type, optionally followed by `/$ref` to expand only entity references, or
 - a navigation property to expand the related entity or entities, optionally followed by a [type-cast segment](#AddressingDerivedTypes)